henrik-dmg/HPOpenWeather/README.md

 **The following functions are available for now:**
-The result will always be a Weather() object, whose values can be accessed.
+The result will always be a JSON object, whose values can be accessed.
+Additionally, you can create a Weather() object to conveniently access the JSON data.

 ```swift
 newApi.currentWeatherByCoordinates(coords: CLLocationCoordinate2D) { (results) in